cloudify-cosmo/getcloudify.org/source/guide/3.2/reference-builtin-workflows.md

 **Workflow high-level pseudo-code:**

-  1. Retrieve the host id of the failing node instance.
+  1. Retrieve the host of the failed node.
-  2. Construct a sub-graph who's root node is the host.
+  2. Construct a host sub-graph (see note below).
   3. Uninstall the sub-graph:

       - Execute uninstall lifecycle operations (`stop`, `delete`) on the host and all it's contained nodes.
+(1)
       - Execute uninstall relationship lifecycle operations (`unlink`) for all affected relationships.

   4. Install the sub-graph: